On This Page

 The material below includes information from the US Department of State (DOS), the UK Foreign, Commonwealth & Development Office (FCO), Global Affairs Canada (GAC), and Australia's Department of Foreign Affairs and Trade (DFAT), as well as from additional open-source material.
 Standard safety precautions that apply to all international travel can be found in the Library article Safety and Security.

 Consular Travel Advice

-Risk of attack by transnational terrorist groups exists throughout the country, including Grand-Bassam.
+Risk of attack by transnational terrorist groups exists throughout the country (including Grand-Bassam), especially in border areas.
 Targets may include domestic and international organizations and businesses; public places and events, including those frequented by tourists; and transportation systems.

-High risk of violent crime (armed robbery, home invasion, and carjacking) exists throughout the country, especially in Abidjan (particularly in Abobo, Adjame, and Yopougon districts; and neighborhoods of Trechiville and Plateau, including on bridges to and from Plateau) and on the main road from Yamoussoukro to Korhogo (Savanes District).
+High risk of violent crime (armed robbery, home invasion, and carjacking) exists throughout the country, especially in Abidjan (particularly in Abobo, Adjame, and Yopougon districts and in the neighborhoods of Trechiville and Plateau, including on bridges to and from Plateau) and on the main road from Yamoussoukro to Korhogo (Savanes District).

 The rainy season is from May through November.
 Floods, mudslides, and landslides may occur.

 - United Kingdom: [+225] 22-44-26-69; www.gov.uk/world/organisations/british-embassy-abidjan

 - Australia: Australia does not have an embassy or consulate in Côte d'Ivoire.